-• First Re-admittance: Students who have been academically withdrawn from their studies must re-apply for admission in accordance with re-admission policies and meet the current admission requirements in place for that program.
-Students readmitted will be placed on academic probation for the term of their return.
-Students
+First Re-admittance: Students who have been academically withdrawn from their studies must re-apply for admission in accordance with re-admission policies and meet the current admission requirements in place for that program.
+Students readmitted will be placed on academic probation for a period of 12 weeks upon their return.
+Students who fail to meet the terms of the academic probation within the period of their return will be subsequently academically withdrawn from the college for a minimum of 12 months from the date of the academic withdrawal.

-• Second Re-admittance: After the second academic withdrawal and minimum 12 month waiting period, the student must re-apply for admission in accordance with re-admission policies and meet the current admission requirements in place for that program.
-Students readmitted will be placed on academic probation for the term of their return.
-Students who fail to meet the terms of the academic probation in the term of their return will be subsequently academically withdrawn from the college and will not be eligible to return to the college.
+Second Re-admittance: After the second academic withdrawal and minimum 12 month waiting period, the student must re-apply for admission in accordance with re-admission policies and meet the current admission requirements in place for that program.
+Students readmitted will be placed on academic probation for the for a 12 week period following their return.
+Students who fail to meet the terms of the academic probation in the within the period their return will be subsequently academically withdrawn from the college and will not be eligible to return to the college.